How to Make Writing Fun (and Thus, Maintain the Habit)

 If you decide to try any of these tips, let us know by tagging @writersatelier in your post on social media!
 We’d love to see how you’re making writing fun!

-Megan Fuentes is an author and the administrative assistant for Writer’s Atelier.
-Her favorite things in the world include iced coffee, office supplies, and telling you about those things.
+Megan Fuentes is an author, a freelancer, and a content creator for Writer’s Atelier.
+Her favorite things in the world include iced coffee, 4thewords, Canva, and telling you about those things.
 And writing, too.
 And lists!
+When she's not obsessing over story structure or helping her family think their way out of an escape room, she hangs out with her partner, Logan—a fellow multi-hyphenate—and dotes on their dumpster kitty, Rochelle.
 You can find her books at Amazon.com and Bookshop.org.
 She also sells productivity printables via her Etsy shop.
 If you liked her blog post, consider buying her a coffee.

-Posts created 100
+Posts created 145

 Related Posts